gokapso/whatsapp-cloud-api-js/README.md

 TypeScript client for the WhatsApp Business Cloud API.
 It provides typed request/response models, Zod‑validated builders for messages and templates, media helpers, phone‑number flows, and webhook signature verification.

-Inputs are camelCase (client converts to Meta’s snake_case).
-Responses are camelCased for DX.

 Optionally, you can route calls through [Kapso](https://kapso.ai/)’s proxy by setting `baseUrl` + API key.
 Kapso adds storage/querying and extra fields, but Meta‑direct is the default.

 ## Choose your setup